 SO, HOW DID THE HUMBLE SPUD MAKE ITS WAY INTO THE LUXURIOUS BIRYANI?

 There are several conjectures and theories as to how potato became integral to the Kolkata biryani.
 There are basically two contradictory schools of thought.
-According to some people, when the Nawab lost his throne, he became destitute and hence couldn’t afford to feed his huge royal entourage with meat.
+According to some people, when the Nawab lost his throne, he became destitute.
+Hence he couldn’t afford to feed his huge royal entourage with meat.
 Thus, in order to reduce expenditure and the rice-meat ratio, the meat in Biryani was replaced by potatoes.

 THAT FIRST RENDEZVOUS WITH KOLKATA BIRYANI…